Dmitrijsmok/nordpool1hprices/README.md

 Automatically adapts to today and tomorrow’s prices.

-A thin vertical line marks the current hour in real time.
+Grey vertical bar marks the current hour in real time.

 Grid lines and labels for easy visual interpretation.